numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 largest 7-byte unsized integer, this flag can never be set for a valid heap string.

+See :ref:`memorylayoutexamples` for some visual examples of strings in each of these memory layouts.

 Arena Allocator
 +++++++++++++++

-Strings longer than the small string limit (15 bytes on 64 bit systems and 7 bytes on 32 bit systems) are stored on the heap.
+Strings longer than 15 bytes on 64 bit systems and 7 bytes on 32 bit systems are stored on the heap outside of the array buffer.
 The bookkeeping for the allocations is managed by an arena allocator attached to the ``StringDType`` instance associated with an array.
 The allocator will be exposed publicly as an opaque ``npy_string_allocator`` struct.
 Internally, it has the following layout: